imanghafoori1/laravel-widgetize/README.md

 This page may look long and boring to read at first, but bear with me!!!

-I bet if you read through it you won't get disappointed at the end.So let's Go...
+I bet if you read through it you won't get disappointed at the end.So let's Go... :horse_racing:

-### Introduction
+### :flashlight: Introduction
 >This package helps you in :
 - Page Partial Caching
 - Code Organization